k78ma/quartz/content/ML/Receptive Field.md

 ---
-title: "Receptive Field"
+title: Receptive Field
 tags:
+  - dl
-date: "2026-01-08"
+date: 2026-01-08
-aliases: "receptive field"
+aliases: receptive field
 ---
 [[Convolutional Neural Networks]] consist of a sequence of [[Convolutional Layer|convolutional layers]].
 For a given hidden unit in the network, its **receptive field** is the region of the original input that feeds into it.